-Once E had been discounted and P reduced to an editorial layer, focus then shifted to J—now in the guise of an unorganized and diverse literary entity containing all the non-Priestly material in the Pentateuch.
-At this juncture, the basis for understanding the Pentateuch and the consolidation of new research methods came to rest on understanding how this literary artifact had evolved.
-Right from the beginnings of the classic study of the Pentateuch, in fact, many scholars had questioned the argument that J was a coherent document a priori intended to constitute a broad-scoped account of Israelite history.
-Signs of discontent were already evident amongst the leading early-twentieth-century Documentary Hypothesis scholars, such as Hermann Gunkel and Martin Noth.
-Treating J and E as “collectors,” Gunkel described their works as collections of legends and stories resembling those of the Grimm brothers.
-Although not rejecting the classic documentary theory, the view of the “documents” as anthologies invalidated the need to define them as coherent compositions, the idea of “selection” similarly not requiring an “author.”
+Once E had been discounted and P reduced to an editorial layer, focus then shifted to J, now understood as an unorganized and diverse literary entity containing all the non-Priestly material in the Pentateuch.
+At this juncture, deciphering the evolution of this literary composite became the basis for both understanding the composition of the Pentateuch itself and the consolidation of new research methods.
+From the inception of classical Pentateuchal scholarship, many scholars had questioned the argument that J was a coherent document originally intended to constitute a comprehensive account of Israelite history.
+The most prominent Documentary Hypothesis scholars of the early twentieth century, such as Hermann Gunkel and Martin Noth, first challenged this thesis.
+Gunkel described J and E as collections of legends and stories, resembling those of the Grimm brothers.
+Although they did not reject the classic documentary theory, describing the documents as anthologies precluded the need to define them as coherent compositions or their compilers as authors.

-This direction was further developed by Gerhard von Rad and Martin Noth.
-While not rejecting the documentary theory, they nonetheless posited the existence of blocks of oral traditions at the heart of the biblical texts, these forming the basis of the Yahwistic source.
-Von Rad identified three major blocks—the Genesis story, the patriarchal narratives, and the giving of the law on Sinai—that formed a core like that reflected in Deut 26:5–9.
-Noth identified five blocks of oral traditions—the promise to the patriarchs, the Exodus, the giving of the law on Sinai, the wanderings in the wilderness, and the entry into the Promised Land.
-This approach paved the way for the thriving of the “history of traditions” theory that reached its full development by Noth and Von Rad’s successors.
-In the late 1970s, Rolf Rendtorff argued that the classic Documentary Hypothesis must be jettisoned in favour of a system based on clusters or blocks of stories.
-Despite accepting the distinction between Priestly and non-Priestly material in the Pentateuch, he did not regard the ensuing strata as representing two continuous narratival documents.
-Within the non-Priestly texts, he identified six blocks of separate, independent narratives that only came to form a single literary composition when joined to the Priestly material during the final stages of the formation of the Pentateuch: the primeval history (Gen 1–11), the patriarchal narratives (Gen 12–50), the Exodus account (Exod 1–15), the wanderings in the wilderness (Exod 16–18; Num 11–20), the events at Sinai (Exod 19–24), and the conquest of the land (the earliest layer of Joshua).
-In his view, the Priestly material was an editorial layer, the non-Priestly material being its foundation which was then filled in, corrected, and reconstructed by additions and supplements.
+This approach was developed further by Gerhard von Rad and Martin Noth.
+While not rejecting the documentary theory, they posited the existence of blocks of oral traditions at the heart of the biblical texts which formed the basis of the Yahwistic source.
+Von Rad identified three major blocks, the Genesis story, the patriarchal narratives, and the giving of the law on Sinai, which were melded into a basic core framework, similar to that reflected in the Declaration of the First Fruits in Deut 26:5–9.
+Noth identified five blocks of oral traditions: the promise to the patriarchs, the Exodus, the giving of the law on Sinai, the wanderings in the wilderness, and the entry into the Promised Land.
+This approach paved the way for the development of the history of traditions theory that culminated in the research of Noth and Von Rad’s followers.
+One of them, Rolf Rendtorff, in the late 1970s, argued that the classic Documentary Hypothesis should be rejected and replaced by a system based on clusters or blocks of stories.
+Although he accepted the distinction between Priestly and non-Priestly material in the Pentateuch, Rendtorff did not regard the existing strata as two continuous narrative sources.
+Within the non-Priestly texts, he identified six blocks of separate, independent narratives that only came to form a single literary composition when joined to the Priestly material during the final stages of the formation of the Pentateuch: the primaeval history (Gen 1–11), the patriarchal narratives (Gen 12–50), the Exodus account (Exod 1–15), the wanderings in the wilderness (Exod 16–18; Num 11–20), the events at Sinai (Exod 19–24), and the conquest of the land (the earliest layer of Joshua).
+In his view, the non-Priestly material was the foundation, which the Priestly material, an editorial layer, filled in, corrected, and reconstructed by additions and supplements.